Posted on June 18 2018

 We feel bad about it, in fact, we hate to do it!
 The reason we use “tribal” is because so many people do use the term.
 They use it to search for information about modern Polynesian tattoos on the web.
 So we have to sprinkle “tribal tattoos” into the text on this site so that we can be found by people who may have a sincere interest in this ancient Polynesian art.

-Today’s Polynesian tattoos are typically a mixture of styles and motifs of different Polynesian peoples, and good terms to describe them are neo-Polynesian and pan-Polynesian.
+Today’s Polynesian tattoos are typically a mixture of styles and motifs of different Polynesian peoples, and good terms to describe them are neo-Polynesian, pan-Polynesian or even Polynesian inspired.